Are you getting all you can out of Baserow?

 left("you are the best community member", 5)

-would result in “Community”right("you are the best community member", 3)
+would result in “community”right("you are the best community member", 3)

-would result in “Best”These are helpful functions to use if you need to extract data from a number of records that share a similar structure.
+would result in “best”These are helpful functions if you need to extract data from records that share a similar structure.
 For example, you may be importing a dataset where a single cell contains both a date string and a text string.
 These functions also support negative numbers.

 Assuming that the dates follow the same format as DD-MM-YYYY, you can use right()